JoyBiswasgithub/-Diabetes-Predictor-WebApp/README.md

 # Diabetes Prediction Web Application

 This project is a Flask-based web application that predicts the likelihood of a patient having diabetes based on various health metrics.
-The machine learning model used for prediction is built using Logistic Regression and is trained on the [PIMA Diabetes dataset](https://www.kaggle.com/uciml/pima-indians-diabetes-database).
+The machine learning model used for prediction is built using Logistic Regression and is trained on the [https://www.kaggle.com/datasets/rahulsah06/machine-learning-for-diabetes-with-python/data).

 ## Table of Contents